Section 21 notices for assured shorthold tenancies

 A landlord can serve a valid section 21 notice to end an assured shorthold tenancy (AST) without proving any ground for possession.

-A landlord cannot serve a section 21 notice on an assured tenant.
-Most assured shorthold tenancies in the private rented sector will become assured tenancies automatically on 1 May 2026.
+Most assured shorthold tenancies in the private rented sector became assured tenancies automatically on 1 May 2026.

-A tenancy will remain an assured shorthold tenancy where before 1 May 2026, the landlord has served either:[2]
+A private tenancy remains an assured shorthold tenancy where before 1 May 2026, the landlord served either:[4]

 a valid section 21 notice